-Get auto insurance in Nevada.
-We will be happy to review your coverage to make sure you are getting the most amount of insurance for the least amount of money.
+Get auto insurance in Nevada!
+We compare insurance coverage with a lot of companies to make sure you are getting the most amount of insurance for the least amount of money.
 We can provide a wide variety of insurance options.

 Auto insurance protects you and your family against financial loss if you cause an accident.
 Insurance covers the injuries and damages caused during an accident up to the coverage limits.
 It may also cover the costs of repairing or replacing your vehicle if it is damaged or stolen.

 In Nevada, you are required to carry a minimum amount of liability insurance (or post a bond) in the amount of $25,000 per person and $50,000 per incident in Bodily Injury coverage and a minimum of $20,000 Property Damage.
 Before you can register a new car you must have proof of insurance and a passed Smog test.
 If you are caught driving without car insurance, you may have to pay a large fine, have your driver’s license suspended, and/or have your car impounded.

 SR22--This is when a state requires a driver to prove they are financially able to pay for an accident, which is typically via an auto liability insurance policy.
 A SR-22 is the most common form required to be filed with the state as proof of coverage.
 Financial Responsibility filings are usually required for Driving without Insurance, Driving with a Suspended License, or other serious infractions such as DUI.)